 If you’re looking for more bread machine recipes, check out my 10-Grain Whole Wheat Bread or Jewish Rye Bread.

 I hope you liked this recipe for Chris’ Bran Bread as much as I do.
 If so, please consider rating it and leaving a comment.
-Also, if you’d like to receive notifications of new posts by email, ever your email address in the Subscribe box.
+Also, if you’d like to receive notifications of new posts by email, enter your email address in the Subscribe box.

 Thank you so much for visiting Pudge Factor.
 I hope you’ll come back!